deluxateer/delux-toolkit-express/README.md

   * https://webpack.js.org/guides/asset-management#loading-css
   * sass-loaders are available too...

+## Notes
+* Sass Architecture and Boilerplate based from Hugo Giraudel's [Style Guide](https://sass-guidelin.es/) and [Code](https://github.com/HugoGiraudel/sass-boilerplate).
+*

 ## Issues
+* add some of the [sass-boilerplate](https://github.com/HugoGiraudel/sass-boilerplate)) to our code
+* find ways to additional style-guide rules into your scss-linter
 * gulp-eslint will not:
   * target all js files in all subdirectories except node_modules and dist/
   * the gulp src path needs to be refined